-Frances Kyle and Averil Deverel: The first Irish women called to the bar
+Frances Kyle and Averil Deverell: The Irish women who raised the bar

 "She was an extremely strong intellectual."

-Frances Kyle chose to practise in Northern Ireland.
+Ms Kyle chose to practise in Northern Ireland.

 In 1922, she was elected as a member of the circuit of Northern Ireland at a meeting in Belfast.
 She was the first female member of a circuit.